Fiets huren

 Can you drink tap water in Amsterdam?

 The answer is yes!
 Drinking water from taps in the city is very safe to drink and even has a great taste!
-We tell you were to find the spots and why the water is so special.
+We will show you where to find free taps on the streets and why the water is so special.

 In Amsterdam, tap water is safe to drink.
 The city has strict regulations on how much fluoride and other contaminants can be added to the water supply.